Johnsoct/fsd/src/docs/state.md

 }
 ```

 Now, instead of searching through each message's content property, we can store the content, and every composite of the content, as a key which allows us index access to messages.
-The value of a message will be tuple representing the message id and timestamp.
+The value of a message will be a tuple representing the message id and timestamp.

-## Summary

-1. Know your scale - optimize accordingly
-2. Always start with how you structure your data
-3. Use normal forms to optimize access cost
-4. Use indexes if in-app search is required
-5. Offload data to hard-drive when it's needed (IndexDB, browser storage)
-6. Pick a suitable storage
+### Minimize RAM usage

+Browser storage APIs, including IndexedDB, allow us to offload data stored in memory (variables) to a user's hard drive (metaphorically, through the browser).

+Normally, this probably isn't a big concern; however, if performance is important to your business model (or you have a large number of mobile device users), then it's important to utilize these APIs to offset your state into a more resource-abundant storage solution.

+If you need frequent access to this data, then the IndexedDB is a great option.
+If you only need occassional access, local or session storage are better options.